NotTheRealWallyx/GitBlend/README.md

   - Adding all files to the commit with the `--add` flag.
   - Creating commits even when there are no changes using the `--allow-empty` flag.

+- **Remote Management**: Easily manage your repository remotes with dedicated commands.

+  - View all configured Git remotes and their URLs with a single command.
+  - Change the URL of any remote (e.g., origin) directly from the CLI.

 - **General Commands**: Access helpful utilities like:
   - Displaying the current version of GitBlend.
   - Viewing detailed help for all available commands.